rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 ```

-This results in a directory with the following layout:
+This results in a directory in your local system with the following structure:

 rds_visualizer <br>
 ├── dxapp.json  <br>